English Tangier: Spain

 Spain had tolerated Portuguese occupation of Tangier as part of the Treaty of Tordesillas and had left its Portuguese administration largely undisturbed during the Iberian Union and even under the long-running Restoration War, lest a weakened position expose it to Moroccan reconquest.
 Nonetheless, Spain was strongly opposed to English possession of Tangier and insisted that the cession would be illegal.
 Indeed, the note presented by the Spanish ambassador in May 1661 openly threatened war.

 A strongly established English naval presence at the Straits of Gibraltar posed a threat to its ports on both the Atlantic and Mediterranean and to communication between them.
-It also threatened communication not just with Spain's colonial empire but with the maritime links between Spain and the Habsburg's Italian possessions in Sicily and Naples.
+It also threatened communication not just with Spain's colonial empire but with the maritime links between Spain and the Habsburgs' Italian possessions in Sicily and Naples.
 English fleet activities in the Mediterranean under Robert Blake and Edward Montagu between 1650 and 1659 had shown just how vulnerable Spain's shipping lanes had become.
 With its emphasis on its transatlantic possessions, Spain had no Mediterranean fleet and could not protect its shipping there: the presence of a hostile naval force at Tangier would make the transfer of Spanish troops from Italy to Spain for the intended war against Portugal much more difficult.

 By a proclamation of 7 September 1660 (announced in Spain on 22 September), Charles had declared peace with Spain, but in the same month the Commons passed a bill annexing Dunkirk and Jamaica.
 Both had been taken under Cromwell and both had been demanded back by Spain upon the ascension of Charles II.
 There was a fear in England that the Portuguese commander at Tangier would hand the port over to Spain rather than "heretic" England or that Spain would otherwise attempt physically to prevent the handover, even if its actions fell short of war.
 There were further fears that Spain had enlisted Ghaïlan's assistance to attack by land while Spain attacked by sea.